brian6484/brian6484.github.io/_posts/general_knowledge/2022-02-18-GarbageHeapAndStack.md

 ---
 date: 2022-02-18 14:35:23
 layout: post
-title: The Stack and the Heap: where things live
+title: The Stack and the Heap - where things live
 description:
 category: General Knowledge
 tags: